abhijeetbhagat/hydradb/README.md

 - uses a concurrent hashmap for caching file descriptors during reads.
 - append only log for fast writes.
 - a read requires one seek operation.
-- manual merging.
+- manual merging/compaction.
-- snapshotting support
+- snapshotting support.

 ## Use as a library